MichalMistecky/Marina/README.md

 # Marina
 This repository contains the data presented in book Love in Numbers: Sládkovič's Marína from the Viewpoint of Quantitative Linguistics.
-There are XXX tables in total.
+There are 18 tables in total.
 There is a list of the tables.

 Table 1 — Values of vocabulary richness indexes for the whole of Marína